voucherly/voucherly-docs/docs/guides/integrations/api/index.md

 ### 3. View logs

-Whenever you make a call to Voucherly APIs, Voucherly creates and stores API for your merchant account.
+Whenever you make a call to Voucherly APIs, Voucherly creates and stores the API request for your merchant account.
 The API key you specify for the request determines whether the objects are stored in test or live mode.
 For example, if the last request used your test API secret key, Voucherly stored the objects in test mode.

 To view the API request log: